 Integrating FCM Push Notifications

-- The FCM push channel is suitable for Android devices officially sold overseas (with built-in Google GMS services) and will be enabled in overseas network environments.
+- The FCM push channel is suitable for officially released Android devices overseas (with built-in Google GMS services) and will be enabled in overseas network environments.

-- It is recommended that you test the integration according to the conditions and steps described in Test FCM Push Notifications.
+- After integration, we recommend testing according to the conditions and steps described in Testing FCM Push Notifications.

-RC's server has integrated components for communication with the FCM backend.
-When the app running on the recipient's device is killed, suspended in the background, or remains in the background for more than 2 minutes, the IM SDK's long connection channel will be disconnected.
-In such cases, if a message needs to be delivered, the RC server will send a message request to the FCM backend, which will then deliver the message to the client app running on the user's device.
+RC's server-side has integrated communication components with FCM backend.
+When the app running on the message recipient's device is killed or suspended in the background, the IM SDK's persistent connection channel will be disconnected.
+If messages need to be delivered at this time, RC's server will send message requests to the FCM backend, which then delivers the messages to the client application running on the user's device.

-This section follows the workflow recommended by Google, describing how to add Firebase to your Android project via the Firebase Console.
+This section follows Google's recommended setup workflow to describe how to add Firebase to your Android project through the Firebase Console.
 During this process, you must manually add plugins and configuration files to your project.

-To help you quickly get started, the steps below have been simplified.
-For detailed steps, you can refer to the Google Documentation or the Firebase Chinese Documentation.
+To help you get started quickly, the following steps have been simplified.
+For detailed steps, you can refer to Google Documentation or Firebase Chinese Documentation.

 Prerequisites